 When light shines on a metal nanojunction and excites the local plasmon modes responsible for the enhancement, the plasmons lead to a voltage across the nanojunction, oscillating at optical frequencies (exceeding 1014 Hz).
 Combining optical and electronic transport measurements in junctions without molecules, we have used optical rectification to determine this voltage experimentally.
 Using the simultaneously measured tunneling conductance, we can then infer quantitatively the enhanced electric field in the junction.
 Consistent with our Raman results, we find that field enhancements can exceed 1000x.
 Recently we have gained new insights into the interesting plasmon modes responsible for this enhancement.

-Recently, we have used Raman scattering to examine the pumping of vibrational and electronic populations as current flows through a molecule-containing junction.
+We have used Raman scattering to examine the pumping of vibrational and electronic populations as current flows through a molecule-containing junction.
 This work demonstrates that it is possible to access experimentally the energetic distributions of electrons and vibrational modes in driven junctions, in situ, at the single molecule scale.
 While there has been much theoretical discussion of these distributions, attaining experimental information about the situation is very difficult.
-We have reviewed
+We have reviewed such experiments by our group and others here.
+More recently, we found that a voltage bias may actually be used to tune molecular vibrational frequencies in some circumstances.
+Current efforts are looking at controlling electron-vibrational inelastic processes at the molecular scale, discerning between electronic and lattice heating processes, and leveraging our understanding of plasmonic modes for other surface-enhanced spectroscopies.

 Strongly correlated nanostructures